 Unfortunately, America has a major monopoly and competition problem.
-In fact, over 75 percent of U.S. industries have become more concentrated in the last twenty years.
+In fact, over 75 percent of U.S. industries have become more concentrated since the late 1990s.
 This is a problem that touches the lives of every American and affects our entire economy, from pharmaceuticals to big tech, agriculture to telecommunications.
 Reduced competition can mean higher prices, lower product and service quality, depressed wages, and less innovation for millions of American consumers and workers.
 This can have an especially devastating impact during times of economic uncertainty.
 It is a problem that we can no longer afford to ignore.

 We don’t have to choose between having successful American companies and having effective antitrust enforcement.
 We can, and must, have both.
 Strong competition policy is necessary to build a vibrant economy that works for consumers, for workers, for entrepreneurs, for local communities, and for companies, large and small.

 As Minnesota’s U.S. senator, I will continue to focus on these priorities: